-An effective solution to the complex problem of information security
+An effective solution to accidental loss and information control

 Classifying information based on its sensitivity may seem like a relatively minor part of IT security - especially when compared to the proliferation of highly-complex network security solutions that focus on blocking internal and external threats.

-But with 90% of information loss resulting from the accidental actions of the people inside your network, this simple process can provide huge leverage - significantly reducing the risk of information loss without high costs or complexity.
+But with information loss resulting from the accidental actions of the people still one of the most common causes, this simple process can provide huge leverage - significantly reducing the risk of information loss without high costs or complexity.